Thomas Morland

-General Sir Thomas Lethbridge Napier Morland, (9 August 1865 – 21 May 1925) was a senior British Army officer during the First World War.
+General Sir Thomas Lethbridge Napier Morland, (9 August 1865 – 21 May 1925) was a senior British Army officer who served as a distinguished division and corps commander during the First World War, most notably as commander of X Corps during the first day of the Battle of the Somme in July 1916.

 Early life

 Born in Montreal, Canada East, Morland was the son of Thomas Morland and Helen Servante.
 Educated at Charterhouse School and the Royal Military College, Sandhurst, Morland was commissioned as a second lieutenant into the King's Royal Rifle Corps in August 1884.

-Military career
+Early life and military career

-He attended the Staff College, Camberley from 1891 to 1892.
-In February 1895 he was appointed aide-de-camp to General Sir Arthur Lyon Fremantle.
+He attended the Staff College, Camberley, from 1891 to 1892, earning his psc.
+In February 1895 he was seconded for service on the staff and appointed aide-de-camp to General Sir Arthur Lyon Fremantle.
+He served in West Africa and was granted the temporary rank of major while so employed.

 Service in West Africa

 Morland, who in July 1899 was promoted to brevet major, later served in Nigeria, reaching the rank of lieutenant colonel and being appointed commanding officer of the West African Field Force in 1900.
-The following year, after being promoted to brevet lieutenant colonel in January 1901, he was in command of an expedition to Yola, leading to the defeat and deposition of the Emir of Adamawa in September 1901, and to British occupation of the Adamawa Emirate, important for the later occupation of the Sokoto Caliphate as it reduced slave traffic through the Adamawa area.
+The following year, after being promoted to brevet lieutenant colonel in January 1901, and after being made commandant of the West African Frontier Force (for which he was granted the temporary rank of colonel whilst so employed), on 1 May 1901, he was in command of an expedition to Yola, leading to the defeat and deposition of the Emir of Adamawa in September 1901, and to British occupation of the Adamawa Emirate, important for the later occupation of the Sokoto Caliphate as it reduced slave traffic through the Adamawa area.
 Morland was wounded by a poisoned arrow during the fighting, but stuck to his command.
 In a despatch describing the expedition, the acting High Commissioner of Northern Nigeria gave him "very great credit for the successful issue of this important expedition."
 The following year he was appointed a Companion of the Distinguished Service Order (DSO) in recognition of his services (dated 25 April 1902).
 In 1902 he was appointed commander of the forces in Northern Nigeria, and served as advisor to the French and British commissioners appointed for boundary delimitation in the area.
 He led a British force to victory in the Battle of Kano in February 1903.
 He was promoted to lieutenant colonel in May 1904.

 In September 1905 he was appointed inspector general of the West African Field Force and for which he was granted the local rank of brigadier general while so employed.
 For this appointment he was granted the substantive rank of colonel.
 He completed this assignment in September 1909 and was then again placed on half-pay.